Capacitive power supply: Example

-Analyzing the circuit of the lamp shown in the image, at 50 Hz, the 1.2 μF capacitor has a reactance of 2.653 kΩ.
+Analyzing the circuit of the lamp shown in the image (on the right), at 50 Hz, the 1.2 μF capacitor has a reactance of 2.653 kΩ.
 By Ohm's law, the current is limited to 240 V/2653 Ω ≈ 90 mA, assuming that voltage and frequency remain constant.
 The LEDs are connected in parallel with the 10 μF electrolytic filter capacitor.
 There are four parallel branches, each having 12 LEDs in series; these branches consume about 20 mA each, or 4 x 20 = 80 mA total.
 The diodes limit the voltage to about 40 V per branch.
 Since normally the circuit is connected directly to the mains network without galvanic isolation, a residual-current circuit breaker is needed in any type of protection circuit used for this kind of LED light.